work about resume contact

 Extending the Brand Beyond the Screen

-I also designed their thank you cards and packaging to make sure the unboxing experience matched the level of care put into the brand itself.
-A small touch that made a meaningful impression on customers.
+I designed email campaigns for launches and brand moments, plus thank-you cards and packaging so the unboxing experience matched the level of care put into the brand itself.

 The Body Form The Body Form The Body Form